TS EAMCET 2018: Application Form, Exam Dates, Admit Card, Syllabus

 - Aspirants must check all filled in details before pressing the SUBMIT button.

-- Aspirants no need to send the application form by offline mode.
+- Aspirants no need to send the application form in offline mode.

 - The registration fee can pay at TS online/AP online/Mee Seva/e-Seva centers in Telangana State or A.P./through the payment gateway, i.e. Credit Card/Debit card/Net Banking.